rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 cargo v5 build --release
 ```

-Programs can also be directly uploaded to the brain over a USB connection after building:
+Programs can also be directly uploaded to the brain over a USB connection immediately after building:

 ```sh
 cargo v5 upload --release